Innovative Modes Of Treatment Can Help Control Spread Of Malaria In Pakistan: NUMS Scientist - UrduPoint

 Innovative Modes Of Treatment Can Help Control Spread Of Malaria In Pakistan: NUMS Scientist

-Malaria, one of the six priority communicable diseases of WHO, affects around 300,000 Pakistanis annually, killing about 50,000 of them hence, innovative modes of treatment are required to manage its spread, said Dr. Shumaila Naz Assistant Professor of the Department of Biological Sciences, of National University of Medical Sciences (NUMS) here on Saturday

-RAWALPINDI, (UrduPoint / Pakistan Point News - 24th Apr, 2021 ) :Malaria, one of the six priority communicable diseases of WHO, affects around 300,000 Pakistanis annually, killing about 50,000 of them hence, innovative modes of treatment are required to manage its spread, said Dr. Shumaila Naz Assistant Professor of the Department of Biological Sciences, of National University of Medical Sciences (NUMS) here on Saturday.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 25th Apr, 2021 ) :Malaria, one of the six priority communicable diseases of WHO, affects around 300,000 Pakistanis annually, killing about 50,000 of them hence, innovative modes of treatment are required to manage its spread, said Dr. Shumaila Naz Assistant Professor of the Department of Biological Sciences, of National University of Medical Sciences (NUMS) here.

-The world is commemorating World Malaria Day on Apr.25 to create awareness and WHO theme this year will be "Zero Malaria Draw the Line against Malaria" which still is life threatening disease the world over.
+The world is commemorating World Malaria Day on April 25 to create awareness and WHO theme this year will be "Zero Malaria –Draw the Line against Malaria" which still is life threatening disease the world over.

 With one million estimated cases each year, Pakistan is among seven countries of the WHO Eastern Mediterranean Region sharing 98% of the total regional malaria burden.
 Of the deaths caused by malaria in Pakistan, the overwhelming majority are in children aged 5 years or younger, said Dr. Shumaila who has conducted research on the genetic diversity of the malaria parasite found in Pakistan, and plans to carry her work forward to help strengthen efforts of its eradication.